8 Best Renters Insurance Companies in Rhode Island of 2025

 But they most likely are, as all the following that you use daily counts: your sofa or other pieces of furniture, your laptop, your smart TV, and your clothing, for example.

 Your next step is to catalog all your possessions and price them out.
-If you don’t have receipts or don’t recall the price of your sofa or the cost of your chandelier, use the internet to find your items or to find similar or comparable items.
+If you don’t have receipts or don’t recall the price of your sofa or the cost of your chandelier, use the internet to find your items or similar or comparable items.

 After you calculate the costs of each property, the total is how much insurance you need if you had to replace everything after a fire or a burglary.